vflorin1995/Math/README.md

 ## Math Magicians

-> This is a Math website
+Math Magicians is a website that offers various resources and tools for learning and practicing math skills.
+The website  features articles, tutorials, and interactive activities to help users improve their math abilities.

 ## Live demo